Beatnik (company): 1993–1996: Early years

-1996–1999: Internet audio success
+1996–2001: Internet audio

 One of the company's first non-game clients was WebTV, which led to Headspace creating music and sound effects for its devices in the RMF format, as well as bundling additional music collections from the Headspace Music Library.
 With this format being a software solution, Dolby considered this to be saving physical space within the devices, while satisfying the needs of television viewers wanting audio to accompany the internet.

 In 1997, Sun Microsystems licensed the Headspace Audio Engine for use in its Java virtual machines.
 The same year, Headspace released the Beatnik software system, consisting of the Beatnik Plug-In and the Beatnik Editor.
 The plug-in could be installed to allow for RMF playback, while the editor could be utilized to author RMF files.
 Companies that utilized the technology on their websites included Yahoo! and 7 Up, both of which featured sonic branding jingles played with the engine.
 David Bowie's website also featured an RMF version of his song "Fame", where users could select what layers of the track they wanted to hear.

 In 1999, Lorraine Hariton was hired as the president and chief executive of Headspace, although Dolby remained in his CEO position.
 Shortly after Hariton's appointment, the company was renamed to Beatnik, Inc., as the company had now become solely focused on delivering interactive audio using the Beatnik technology.
 During 1999 the company also acquired the company Mixman.
 The Headspace Music Library was also converted into CD format and released on several compilation CDs by FirstCom Music.

+Beatnik filed for an initial public offering in 2000, after losing $10.5 million in 1999.